 Flushing is a somewhat small city located in the state of Michigan.
 With a population of 8,029 people and five constituent neighborhoods, Flushing is the 138th largest community in Michigan.

-Flushing is a decidedly white-collar city, with fully 85.54% of the workforce employed in white-collar jobs, well above the national average.
+Flushing is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Flushing is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Flushing who work in sales jobs (15.69%), management occupations (14.46%), and office and administrative support (14.24%).
+There are especially a lot of people living in Flushing who work in sales jobs (17.50%), office and administrative support (13.21%), and management occupations (10.79%).

-Flushing is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Flushing does not have a public transit system used by locals to get to and from work.

 The people who call Flushing home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Flushing residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Flushing include Irish, English, Polish, and French .
+Important ancestries of people in Flushing include English, Irish, Polish, and Scottish.

 The most common language spoken in Flushing is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Arabic and Italian.